 In October of 1859, John Brown organized a raid on Harper's Ferry Armory in hopes of sparking a slave rebellion.
 He was funded, in part, by Massachusetts citizens.
-Mass Humanities' Massachusetts History programming marks this 150th anniversary with programming that addresses the question of civic violence – violent action in support of an idea, however good or bad, and somehow related to the role of the citizen, the format of the civitas, and/or the social order.
+Mass Humanities' Massachusetts History programming marked this 150th anniversary with programming that addressed the question of civic violence – violent action in support of an idea, however good or bad, and somehow related to the role of the citizen, the format of the civitas, and/or the social order.

 November 14, 2009